October 16, 2025

 Timing is the most controllable cost lever in MSK care.
 Employees who start therapy early recover faster, need fewer medical services, and return to work sooner.³ When care is delayed, minor issues turn into major claims that ripple across productivity, morale, and long-term health.

 For HR and benefits leaders, this is a powerful insight: by designing benefits that make early care easy to access, you can bend the cost curve in your favor.
+Traditional in-person therapy creates barriers: long wait times, travel, limited hours, and session caps.
+These obstacles discourage early care and reduce adherence.
 Digital-first programs solve these challenges.

-Sword Health members, for example, start care in an average of 6.3 days, and 42% of sessions occur outside business hours, making care fit employees’ lives.⁵
+- 42% of sessions occur outside business hours, making care fit employees’ lives.⁵

 Unnecessary procedures drive much of today’s MSK spend.
 Research shows 36% of MSK surgeries are avoidable, and 80% of those costs could be prevented if physical therapy were used first.²

 Digital MSK programs make it easier to intervene early, helping members recover without invasive procedures.
-Sword Predict takes this a step further, using AI to identify members six to eight months before surgery is likely.
-Engaging these members in early care yields up to 4.4x ROI.⁷
+Sword Predict takes this a step further by identifying members at elevated risk of surgery months before it is likely.
+Engaging these members in early care has been associated with up to 5x ROI.⁷ When prevention replaces reaction, employers save millions while improving quality of care.

 Early, structured care changes that.
 In Sword’s outcomes data: